Green lifts Old Dominion over WKU 62-56 for CUSA title

 Western Kentucky: Most likely will not receive an NCAA Tournament at-large berth and will wait for an offer from another postseason tournament.

-Old Dominion: Will wait on Sunday for their seeding, opponent and site in the round of 64 in the NCAA Tournament.
+Old Dominion: Will wait Sunday for seeding, opponent and site in the round of 64 in the NCAA Tournament.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25